mateicristea88/trustchain-android/docs/source/connection.rst

 Background handling of peers
 ============================
-All operation that are done on peers are done through or make use of the `PeerHandler class <TODO_add_link>`_.
+All operation that are done on peers are done through or make use of the `PeerHandler class <https://github.com/klikooo/CS4160-trustchain-android/blob/master/app/src/main/java/nl/tudelft/cs4160/trustchain_android/peer/PeerHandler.java>`_.
 This class holds an arraylist of peers currently known and can split these peers into two lists of active peers and new peers.
 Peers are kept in memory for now, so each time the app is closed all peers have to be rediscovered through the bootstrap server.

 There are two ways the host can hear about new peers:
 - When a message is received, the sending peer becomes known